intmus/inttheory22-23/_07-harmonic-functions/a2-diaprogcirclefifths.md

 - Contrary motion is when both voies move in opposite directions.
 This could be when both voices move closer to eachother, or further away.

+Creating a Flow Chart of Chords

+- The most distance chord from the I chord is the iii chord.
+In general, chords want to move in descending perfect fifths.

+- The ii chord and the IV chord function in the same way.
+The V chord and the viio chard also function the same way.

+- The way chords want to resolve: iii to vi, vi to ii or Iv, ii or IV to viio or V, and V or viio to I.

+- ii chords and IV chords can move t and from eachother, as well as the V chord and viio chord.

 ## Class discussion 2021

 **Tendency tones**